Citizen Science

 If you want to register as a new hub, please fill in the form and we’ll get in touch!

-What does it mean to become a Citizen Science Hub?
+What does it entail to become a Citizen Science Hub?
 You will:

-• Join our Drinkable Rivers Community, receiving ongoing support, measurement weeks and other events.
+- Join our Drinkable Rivers Community, receive ongoing support, join measurement weeks and other events.

-As Drinkable Rivers hub you join with a long-term commitment to work together towards a drinkable river and watershed in your local area.
+As Drinkable Rivers hub you join with a long-term commitment to work together towards a drinkable river in your local area as part of your watershed.
 We ask a one-time contribution of 520 € to join as hub, covering all the above.
 All hubs use our professional measurement kit and share their research data on our data platform.

 We collect 14 different measurements related to: location, shape, environmental health, chemical composition, physical aspects, and more.